Qinka/Qinka-Blog/post/fpga/get-started.md

 The half adder adds two single binary digits A and B. It has two outputs sum and carry.
 The former is usually marked as S, and the latter is C.

-The expression of the hald adder is:
+The expression of the half adder is:

 ```
 S = A xor B